teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 # Context sharing

 It seems that everything necessary to build an application is listed.
 Having the properties, the inner state and we're ready to go.
 It's partially true.
-These 2 general points makes it possible to design SPAs of high-complexity.
+These 2 general points make it possible to design SPAs of high-complexity.
 However, if you think about sharing some data among many components you'll find it very difficult.

 The simplest example that can be named is having globally accessible `user` variable.
-A lot of components should change their behaviour related to the user.
-It can depend on the user's role, age, status etc. As it's not a good way to repeat ourselves and pass the user to each and every component in the app using props.
+A lot of components should change their behavior related to the user.
+It can depend on the user's role, age, status, etc. As it's not a good way to repeat ourselves and pass the user to each component in the app using props.

 Svelte has a thing for it - Context API.
 With reference to [the Svelte's documentation](https://svelte.dev/tutorial/context-api):